mulu/mulu.github.io/docs/api_overview.md

 ## Overview

 The Mulu REST API identifies mentions of products sold by online retailers such as Amazon, EBay, Overstock, Popsugar, and iTunes in a published document such as a web site or social media post.

+The Mulu API is a REST API, which means that it is a language-neutral API that you can integrate with your application.
+You can also test your queries easily in any web browser as standard HTTP URLs.

+The Mulu API returns product matches as a [JSON](http://tools.ietf.org/html/rfc7159) array.
+Each array element is a JSON object that represents a product match.
+If multiple product sources sell the same product, the results include an array element for every product match.
+In other words, every product match element pairs one instance of published document with an offer from a product source.
+If a query identifies no product matches, the API returns a JSON array with zero items.

 This API reference uses the following definitions: